 Are My Funds Safe with Forex Brokers Operating in Peru?

-The most commonly adopted money protection tool that reputable brokers offer to their retail clients is negative balance protection.
-Simply put, this feature automatically closes orders if further trading will cause a loss bigger than the balance available in the respective trader’s account.
 A common requirement that brokers must meet, including those operating in Peru, is to keep the funds of clients and the company’s operational funds in segregated bank accounts.
 That guarantees that clients’ money cannot be used as collateral in case of a broker’s insolvency.

 Do Peruvian Brokers Provide Negative Balance Protection?

 The availability of different security measures, including negative balance protection, depends on the regulator imposing the guidelines that offshore brokers must comply with.
-Since traders residing in Peru can choose from a wide range of brokerages regulated by foreign authorities, they should do their research and opt for brands that will automatically apply negative balance protection to their trading accounts.
+Since traders residing in Peru can choose from a wide range of brokerages regulated by foreign authorities, they should opt for brands that will automatically apply negative balance protection to their trading accounts.

 Do Peruvian Traders Pay Taxes on Their Forex Trades?

 Depending on several circumstances, the income Peruvians generate from Forex trading can be subjected either to a Capital Gains (CG) tax or regular income tax.
-However, if traders place frequent high-volume trades, their gains from Forex trading online can be taxed as business income.
-Depending on the way the income from Forex trading is classified the tax rate applied to Peruvian traders will vary.
+However, if traders place frequent high-volume trades, their gains from forex trading online can be taxed as business income.
+Depending on the way the income from forex trading is classified the tax rate applied to Peruvian traders will vary.

 How Does Leverage Available to Peruvian Traders Compare to Leverage at Brokers Regulated Offshore?

-Due to the vague Forex regulations adopted in Peru, there is no specific cap on leverage available to Peruvian traders.
-That said, as offshore brokers are the main providers of trading services for Forex traders from the Latin American country, the leverage Peruvian traders can access depends on the regulatory measures adopted by the respective foreign broker.
+Due to the vague forex regulations adopted in Peru, there is no specific cap on leverage available to Peruvian traders.
+That said, as offshore brokers are the main providers of trading services for forex traders from the Latin American country, the leverage Peruvian traders can access depends on the regulatory measures adopted by the respective foreign broker.

-In most cases, Peruvian traders are able to join Forex brokers regulated outside the aforementioned jurisdictions.
+In most cases, Peruvian traders are able to join forex brokers regulated outside the aforementioned jurisdictions.
 It is common for entities regulated by the Financial Services Authority (FSA) in the Seychelles, the Financial Services Commission in the British Virgin Islands, the Financial Sector Conduct Authority in South Africa, or other offshore regulators to offer leverage way beyond the 1:30 cap.
 Peruvian traders who join brokers overseen by any of these entities may often unlock leverage ratios of 1:100, 1:500, 1:1000, or maybe even higher.

 Professional Account Requirements for Peruvian Traders